GarrettMould/flagstrategy/FIRESTORE_SECURITY_RULES.md

       allow write: if request.auth != null; // Only authenticated users can create share links }

+    // Community plays - anyone can read, authenticated users can create match /communityPlays/{playId} {
+      allow read: if true; // Anyone can read community plays allow write: if request.auth != null; // Only authenticated users can add plays to community }

     // User data - users can only read/write their own data match /users/{userId} {
       // Allow users to read and write their own user document